opencitations/crowdsourcing/README.md

 ## Next steps

-OpenCitations will ingest valid deposits every Saturday at 00:01.
+OpenCitations will ingest valid deposits once a month.
 The issues will be labeled as follows:

 - **to be processed**: The issue is valid and will be processed (user is authorized and data format is correct)
 - **rejected**: The user is not in the safe list of trusted agents.
 Please contact OpenCitations at <contact@opencitations.net> to be added to the safe list